-In this trip report I review my flight in Business Class or “Pearl Business” on Etihad Airways 787-900 Dreamliner in the “Business Etihad Studio” from Brisbane to Abu Dhabi.
+In this trip report, I review my flight in Business Class or “Pearl Business” on Etihad Airways 787-900 Dreamliner in the “Business Etihad Studio” from Brisbane to Abu Dhabi.
 The Dreamliner replaces the Airbus A300 planes that used to connect this route via Singapore.

-I have published several trip reports about my recent flights with Etihad, in Business and First Class.
+We have published several trip reports about my recent flights with Etihad, in Business and First Class.
 You can read these reviews below:

-Review: Etihad A330 Business Class Review Hong Kong to Abu Dhabi
+- Review: Etihad A330 Business Class Review Hong Kong to Abu Dhabi

-Review: Etihad Business Class On The A380 Abu Dhabi to London
+- Review: Etihad Business Class On The A380 Abu Dhabi to London

-Review: Etihad Airways A380 First Class London to Abu Dhabi
+- Review: Etihad Airways A380 First Class London to Abu Dhabi

-Review: Etihad Airways A330 Business Class Abu Dhabi to the Maldives
+- Review: Etihad Airways A330 Business Class Abu Dhabi to the Maldives

-Review: Etihad Airbus A380 First Class Apartment Review London to Abu Dhabi
+- Review: Etihad Airbus A380 First Class Apartment Review London to Abu Dhabi

 Review: Air New Zealand Airport Lounge In Brisbane Airport

-The new, stylish Air New Zealand lounge comes complete with private shower suites, tarmac views, plenty of comfy seats and a buffet area.
-The food on offer includes a big choice of wraps and sandwiches, hot soup with rolls, mains of seasoned chicken and sweets of muffins, scones with jam and cream and profiteroles.
+The new, stylish Air New Zealand lounge comes complete with private shower suites, tarmac views, plenty of comfy seats, and a buffet area.
+The food on offer includes a big choice of wraps and sandwiches, hot soup with rolls, mains of seasoned chicken and sweets of muffins, scones with jam and cream, and profiteroles.

 Business Class Cabin & Seat